 A double materiality analysis is a strategic business development tool that provides a comprehensive view of the company’s impacts on people and the environment, as well as the effects of external factors on the company’s financial performance.
 It also helps identify business risks and opportunities from the perspective of the company’s sustainability work and related sustainability issues.

-A company can use the results of the double materiality analysis in all its strategic and sustainability efforts, as well as in corporate sustainability reporting.
+A company can use the results of a double materiality analysis in all of its strategyand sustainability work as well as in corporate responsibility reporting.

-A simplified double materiality analysis for an SME includes an assessment of the current state of sustainability work, preliminary identification of sustainability topics, stakeholder consultation, selection of sustainability themes relevant to the company’s business, and full documentation of the entire process.
+A simplified double materiality analysis for sustainability work in an SME includes an assessment of the current state of sustainability work, a preliminary identification of sustainability themes, stakeholder consultation, the selection of sustainability themes that are material from the company’s business perspective, and the documentation of the entire process.

 Ask for more information and request a quote: